Volunteer Field Assistant Positions -- Chacma baboon behavior, physiology, and parasite ecology, South Africa

 Variable, minimum of 6 months preferred

 Openings available at any time.
-Immediate needs for 1-2 volunteers starting in March/April 2014; additional positions opening in June/July/August 2014
+Immediate needs for 2-3 volunteers starting May, June, or July 2014

 To apply, please send an email to the address below, stating clearly why you are interested in this position, any relevant qualifications, and details about your availability (earliest possible start date, and duration of a potential commitment).
 Please attach a current CV or resume, and have two letters of recommendation mailed directly to the email address provided.